Your Account Your Account

 This is pursuant to Fort Collins City Code Section 26-167(a) and the Water Shortage Action Plan (WSAP).
 Action level IV alternative water restrictions are reserved for unique water shortages that are not adequately addressed by the other action levels in the WSAP.

-Mandatory water restrictions will go into effect Thursday, Oct.
+Mandatory water restrictions are in effect as of Thursday, Oct.
 1. The city manager will declare the end of the water shortage and lift restrictions when they are no longer needed, expected by Nov.
 30, 2020.

 - For the latest information on the Cameron Peak Fire: inciweb.nwcg.gov/incident/6964